apuapaquola/rf/README.md

 We can think of these nodes as steps in a computational pipeline, in which nodeB and nodeC depend on the results of computation performed in nodeA.

-This is principle 1: use of a directory struture to represent dependencies between analysis steps.
+This is principle 1: use of a directory structure to represent dependencies between analysis steps.

-Each node has two special subdirectories: `__` (double underscore) and `_` (single undescore) with distinct purposes.
+Each node has two special subdirectories: `__` (double underscore) and `_` (single underscore) with distinct purposes.
 We put documentation, code and other human-generated data that describe this analysis step in directory `__`.
 For this reason, we call `__` the "human" directory.
 Similarly, we use directory `_` to store the results of computation of this analysis step.
 For this reason, we call `_` the "computer" directory.

 This is principle 2: separation of user-generated data from program-generated data.